-Since he was the first version of Ganon I fought, he seemed very hard to me at the time.
+Since he was the first version of Ganon in the roster of Breath of the Wild Bosses I fought, he seemed very hard to me at the time.
 The first phase is a piece of cake, but the second becomes much more annoying when the water level rises up.

 Waterblight Ganon hovers above one of four platforms and sends all sorts of attacks your way.
 One of the most irritating is when he swings his long weapon at you and knocks you off into the water.

-The main reason this fight is hard is that the water makes it more difficult to move around.
+This fight is mainly hard because the water makes it more difficult to move around.
 When you do finally knock him over, he may fall into an area out of reach of your weapon, so all you can do is hit him with arrows or wait for him to get up.

-The DLC sends you back to fight him a second time, but this time you have limited equipment.
+The DLC sends you back to fight him a second time, but you have limited equipment this time.
 Your arrows run out pretty quickly, so you’ll have to resort to other methods.

 I ran out of arrows during this fight, and I thought I had to chip away at his health using bombs.
 Turns out you can use stasis on one of the ice blocks and send it back at him, which does more damage than using arrows.

-If you’re loaded up on arrows and weapons, this fight will be super easy.
+This fight will be easy if you’ve loaded up on arrows and weapons.
 He’s more difficult than the previous two Ganons on the list, but a good amount of arrows will take him out very quickly.